jainam1412/Grocery_MYSQL/README.md

 Relational Database Design
 The dataset is split into the following tables:

-Products: Contains details about each product, including the item number, description, quantity on hand, cost, purchase date, and the vendor.
+-Products: Contains details about each product, including the item number, description, quantity on hand, cost, purchase date, and the vendor.
-Vendors: Stores information about product suppliers, including vendor names and addresses.
+-Vendors: Stores information about product suppliers, including vendor names and addresses.
-Customers: Stores customer references to track sales transactions.
+-Customers: Stores customer references to track sales transactions.
-Sales: Records each sales transaction, linking products, customers, and the sale details.
+-Sales: Records each sales transaction, linking products, customers, and the sale details.